astutulus/SimEcosystem/README.md

 - Every Entity has a Position (in pixels on the screen)
 - Every LivingThing has a DateTime "Birthday" (e.g. a moment ago when spawned), and a Lifespan (e.g. 2 minutes)
-- Every Animal looks for it's required Food.
+- Every Animal looks for it's required Food, and moves toward it.
-- etc.
+- Not a very accurate model of animal behviour!

 ## Project 2: SimEco

+References the project above.

 Entry point.
-References the project above.

-Windows Form that allows the user to place Grass, Rabbits and Foxes on a blank field.
+A Windows Form that allows the user to place Grass, Rabbits and Foxes on a blank field.

+These entities:
-Entities are represented by coloured circles.
-The goal is *not* currently to master computer graphics!
+- are sufficiently represented by coloured circles.

-The afforementioned Entities act independently, and I have only just begun to implement their behaviour.
+- act independently, and I have only just begun to implement their behaviour.

-## To Do List
+# TODO List

 The GUI is fit for purpose for the moment; the following ideas involve development of the Class Library.

-- Qty of each Entity ("Tally") next to each tool, in GUI
+- Qty of each Entity ("count") next to each tool, in GUI

 - Every entity to track every other Entity.